 - Sea Circus – really nice food but the tacos were why I went.
 They have Mister Zimi clothing inside this restaurant as well and a cute shop next door.
 It’s just near the Alila Hotel where I stayed.

-On the other side of town there all the roads that have local kind of cheaper stuff like batik sarongs, tourist things, little tassle keychains, jewelry, and dreamcatchers.
+On the other side of town, there are the roads that have local kind of cheaper stuff like batik sarongs, tourist things, little tassel keychains, jewelry, and dreamcatchers.
 Here you can negotiate.
 It’s not a big town so you’ll find all this stuff just walking around.